-Mesa is home to 12 colleges and universities with more than 30,000 students currently enrolled in higher education.
+Mesa is home to more than 10 colleges and universities with more than 40,000 students currently enrolled in higher education.

 ASU Polytechnic (ASU Poly) campus is located on 600 acres adjacent to Phoenix-Mesa Gateway Airport.
 The Mesa campus is home to more than 80 undergraduate degrees and 20 graduate degrees, as well as thousands of students.

 ASU Poly is recognized for innovative partnerships and creative collaborations with industry and other educational institutions.
 Assets include state-of-the-art infrastructure, research capabilities, and student and faculty in key areas.

 - The Ottosen Air Traffic Control Simulation Lab provides air traffic management students with simulators similar to the ones used at the FAA's Air Traffic Control (ATC) Academy.
 The program also has a simulation lab consisting of 10 individual part-task training simulators and a radar simulation lab that is arguably the most advanced simulation system currently available.

 - The Del E. Webb Altitude Chamber Lab allows students to experience the Physiological effect that oxygen deprivation has on the body.

 - Haas Technical Center is equipped with the tools that mechanical and manufacturing engineering students use to design and build prototypes for the aerospace, automotive, and manufacturing industries.

 - A Fuel Cell Laboratory provides electronics engineering students with a hands-on environment where they can design and build more efficient hydrogen fuel cells.